A guide to New Zealand’s key work health and safety law and its regulator.

 In this section, place includes–

 Involves measuring exposure to a hazard arising from work (eg noise, vibrations).

 WorkSafe New Zealand (WorkSafe)

 Appendix 2: Work health and safety regulations

-Table 6 below provides a summary of the work health and safety regulations and what they cover.
-Some of these regulations are still under development.
-All regulations can be found at www.legislation.govt.nz(external link).
+Below is a summary of the work health and safety regulations and what they cover at the date of publication.
+All regulations can be found at legislation.govt.nz(external link)

 Health and Safety at Work (General Risk and Workplace Management) Regulations 2016